 Take off your watch

-If you take off your watch Cubans will have no pretext to ask you what time it is.
-This question is by definition a pretext because no Cuban really cares about time!
+If you take off your watch, Cubans will have no pretext to ask you what time it is.
+This question is by definition a excuse because no Cuban cares about time!
 They are at least an hour late…

 Those Cubans that ask you for the time are jineteros.
 Here’s how to handle those street hustlers.